 I’ve never tried the Zuckerburg.
 How would it work?
 Why would it help?

 Teachers face a disorientating lack of clarity on dressing for work.
-Some strict academy chains now have a corporate policy, but most schools seem to leave it to chance.
+Some schools have strict guidelines, but most schools seem to leave it to chance.

 The problem is compounded by the fact that teachers operate within very different working environments.
 Some sit primly on a chair for more than half the day, others work with open flames, crawl around on a scratchy carpet or regularly find themselves up to their elbows in something viscous.
-And in many schools that I’ve worked in, temperatures are well outside the recommended working temperature range of 16-22°C.
+And in many schools that I’ve worked in, temperatures are well outside a comfortable working temperature range of 61-72°F.

 There is one solution: what about a uniform?
 It would have to be fairly season-proof, of course, and you’d have to splash out a bit at first to get five of them.
 The outfit would have to be smart and adaptable, relatively comfortable, easy to wash, and have something that you can add or subtract from to make you the right temperature.
 Yes, it seems I am describing some sort of suit…

-If it was stipulated that I wear a black trouser suit with a dark coloured blouse or top, I could add flat comfortable shoes and put on the jacket or cardigan when needed.
-I could have a lab coat for anything messy or singey.
+If it was stipulated that I wear a black trouser suit with a dark-colored blouse or top, I could add flat comfortable shoes and put on the jacket or cardigan when needed.
+I could have a lab coat for anything messy.
 I could wear jewellery or a hair scarf on days when I was feeling particularly expressive.
-Best of all, I could forget about the decision-making that takes up my time and energy every morning, and put that into thinking about how to best serve my pupils.
+Best of all, I could forget about the decision-making that takes up my time and energy every morning, and put that into thinking about how to best serve my students.

 We could make the male and female versions as similar as possible, and so stop the inherent sexism that we are propagating in schools.
-We could even colour-code by subject.
+We could even color-code by subject.